dojot/docker-compose/monitoring/PROMETHEUS.md

 * MQTT Ping;
 * MISC.

+## Apache Kafka Exporter

+Kafka-Exporter is used to get metrics from the service ``Kafka``.
+In other words, the metrics obtained by Prometheus are directly related to high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

+We are currently using the following sets of metrics with Kafka-Exporter:

+* Message in per second;
+* Lag by Consumer Group;
+* Message in per minute;
+* Message consume per minute;
+* Partitions per Topic.

 ## Using the service

 Since we are using Docker, it is natural that we will use its metrics.
 To set the Docker daemon as a Prometheus target, you need to specify the metrics-address in ``/etc/docker/daemon.json``.